mlstyszynski/techfest2019/README.md

 ravello URL
 ravello login info:
-username: userX (for example user1, user2 etc given at your desk)
-password: Juniper

 You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity
 + the lab vqfx device access info: